melroy89/CIDR-Watcher/README.md

 CIDR Watcher is a small Go-based daemon that monitors InfluxDB access logs and checks remote IPs against a configurable watch list of CIDR ranges (by default in `watch_list.txt`).
 Matched IPs are recorded in a MySQL table (`audit_ips`) and, optionally, email notifications are sent when a given IP exceeds a configured hit threshold.

-Configuration is via environment variables (or a `.env` file for development).
-See the Development section below for usage and environment options.
+Configuration is via environment variables (using a `.env` file).
+See the section below for usage.

 In my setup we use an external MySQL server and an external InfluxDB (both outside of Docker).